IBM/Predictive-Industrial-Visual-Analysis/README.md

 * You can click the ``Upload New Image`` button to send images to the Cloudant database.
 There are sample images in the ``sample-images`` folder to try out.

-## Extending the journey with Drone
+## Extending the pattern with Drone

-This journey can be extended by adding a Drone to take images.
+This code pattern can be extended by adding a Drone to take images.
 A [DJI drone](http://developer.dji.com/) can be used to capture images and configured to send images to our Cloudant database.
 As the image is received by the Cloudant database, the VR analysis and image detail can be displayed through the web UI.

 ## Troubleshooting